PrefectHQ/prefect/docs/getting-started/installation.md

 ## Windows installation notes

-Support for running Prefect flows on Windows became available with Prefect 2.0b6.
+Prefect 2 supports running Prefect flows on Windows.

+!!! note "Prefect on Windows requires Python 3.8 or later"
+    Make sure to use Python 3.8 or higher when running a Prefect agent on Windows.

 You can install and run Prefect as described above via Windows PowerShell, the Windows Command Prompt, or [`conda`](https://docs.conda.io/projects/conda/en/latest/user-guide/install/windows.html).
 Note that, after installation, you may need to manually add the Python local packages `Scripts` folder to your `Path` environment variable.